2.7. Vacuity

 Reverting computation paths

-By default, the Prover ignores computation paths that result in a revert.
+By default, the Prover ignores computation paths that result in a revert of the simulated blockchain transaction.
 So, by default the Prover considers only those computation paths where all Solidity require statements are satisfied.
-Moreover, any overflow or underflow paths are ignored (when using Solidity versions that revert on overflow and underflow).
+Moreover, any overflow or underflow paths are ignored (when using Solidity version 0.8.0 or higher which reverts on overflow and underflow).

 To include computation paths that result in a revert, use the operator @withrevert when calling a Solidity function, e.g. someFunction@withrevert(args).
 CVL has a builtin boolean variable lastReverted that is true if the last Solidity function called reverted (whether it used @withrevert or not).

-Note that if the call someFunction@withrevert(args) does revert, its return value will be arbitrary, and all Solidity variables will also revert.
+Note that if the call someFunction@withrevert(args) does revert, its return value will be arbitrary and all Solidity variables will revert to their values before the call.

 Note

 In Ghosts and hooks we will learn about ghost variables, which are roughly CVL global variables.
-When a Solidity function reverts, all ghost variables also revert.
+When a Solidity function reverts, ghost variables also revert unless they are declared persistent.

 More examples